-The College will remain open during normal opening hours unless the College President makes a specific announcement to the contrary through the news media.
+The College will remain open during normal opening hours unless the College President makes a specific announcement to the contrary through the news media as a consequence of possible emergencies such as snowstorms, strikes and power failures.

 2750 Oak Street, Vancouver, B.C.
 V6H 3N2